IthacaThings/ttn-multitech-cm/README.md

 for more information.

 ## Add a file for each of your hosts in *host_vars/**HOST**.yml*
+Copy *host_vars/ttn-org-example.yml* for each of your nodes.
+Remember that *ttn-* is constant, *org* should be the name of your TTN organization and *example* will be a name for this conduit.

-Most of these variables should be self-explanitory.
+Most of the variables in this file should be self-explanitory.

 ## Run a syntax check
 ```